-However, many pharmacies in the past have reported large quantities of the drug are sitting on shelves and doctors have been slow to prescribe it.
+Earlier this year, many pharmacies reported large quantities of the drug were sitting on shelves and doctors were slow to prescribe it.

-This may be partly because initial supples of Paxlovid were limited and sent only to areas of the country hardest hit by COVID-19.
-Production has ramped up, but many consumers remain unaware that the drug is available.
+This may have been partly because initial supplies of Paxlovid were limited and sent only to areas of the country hardest hit by COVID-19.

-In addition, the Biden administration has unveiled plans to let the public as well as healthcare professionals know about the increased availability of Paxlovid.
-They noted that the use of the drug has doubled during the past few weeks.
+The increase can be attributed to a ramp-up in production as well as the Biden administration program to let the public as well as healthcare professionals know about the increased availability of Paxlovid.

-The administration has also arranged to purchase 20 million treatment courses of the drug.
-It will be manufactured and distributed to pharmacies in the weeks and months ahead.
+The administration also arranged to purchase 20 million treatment courses of the drug.

 Research that had begun then was eventually halted, but with the emergence of COVID-19, Pfizer ramped up testing based on the work done nearly two decades prior.